Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: Torus orbits and geometric Tevelev degrees

 \section{Torus orbits and geometric Tevelev degrees}

 We now complete the calculation of the geometric Tevelev degrees of $\bP^r$ via torus orbit closures on Grassmannians, proving Theorem \ref{thm:tevPr}.
 By Theorem \ref{thm:coll} and the results of the previous section, it suffices to compute the classes $\Gamma_{r,n,n-1}$.
 We therefore assume that $\dim(W)=n$, and that $L_1,\ldots,L_n\subset V$ and $M_1,\ldots,M_n\subset W$ are general hyperplanes.
-Recall that we also assume that $n\ge r+1$ in order for the maps $f:C\to\bP^r$ in question automatically to be non-degenerate.
-On the other hand, if $n=r+1$, then
+Recall from \ref{sec:tev_history} that we also assume that $n\ge r+2$.